Mike Lindell

 Michael James Lindell (/lɪnˈdɛl/ lin-DEL; born June 28, 1961), also known as the My Pillow Guy and Mike Pillow, is an American businessman, political activist, and conspiracy theorist.
-He is the founder and CEO of My Pillow, a pillow, bedding, and slipper manufacturing company.
+He is the founder and former CEO of My Pillow, a pillow, bedding, and slipper manufacturing company.

 Lindell is a prominent supporter of and advisor to U.S. President Donald Trump.
 After Trump's defeat in the 2020 U.S. presidential election, Lindell played a significant role in supporting and financing Trump's attempts to overturn the election result, and spread disproven conspiracy theories about widespread electoral fraud in that election.
 He has also promoted unproven medical treatments for COVID-19.

+In December 2025, Lindell announced that he would seek the Republican nomination for governor of Minnesota in the 2026 Minnesota gubernatorial election and received public support from Trump.
+On August 4, 2026, Lindell announced he would step down as MyPillow CEO to shift his focus on his run for Governor; on August 11, 2026, Lindell lost the Republican primary to Lisa Demuth.

 Background

 Lindell was born on June 28, 1961, in Mankato, Minnesota.
 He was raised in Chaska and Carver, Minnesota.
 Lindell says he began to develop a gambling addiction in his teenage years.
 He attended the University of Minnesota after high school in 1979, but dropped out a few months into his studies.
 Lindell became addicted to and a frequent user of cocaine in his 20s.
 This addiction became worse after he switched to crack cocaine in the 1990s.
 Lindell was also incurring gambling debts.
 The buildup of his addictions between the 1980s and 1990s led to the foreclosure of his house and his wife filing for divorce.
 Lindell said that he achieved sobriety through prayer in 2009.